kmamal/node-sdl/examples/README.md

 ## [2.
 Relaxed Event Loop](https://github.com/kmamal/node-sdl/tree/master/examples/2-relaxed-event-loop)

-One final example to demonstrate the third type of event-loop: This time we have replace the `for` loop with a call to `setInterval`.
+One final example to demonstrate the third type of event-loop: This time we have replaced the `for` loop with a call to `setInterval`.
 Finally we are able to handle async events as is the common expectation in Node.js.
 CPU usage has also improved.
 In this example we have set the interval to 100ms, which is a acceptable delay for most user interactions.
 Depending on the type of work you are doing in your event loop you might need a lower "idle" period (as low as `0`).

 ## [3.
 Raw Drawing](https://github.com/kmamal/node-sdl/tree/master/examples/3-raw-drawing)